Hand

 replaced the items on the right.

-Today this mobile is used as a torch, telephone, pocket watch (altough it doesn't have an always-on-diplay), alarm clock, music player (mostly podcasts), sat' nav, camera, radio, notebook, address book, calendar and calculator.
+always-on-diplay), alarm clock, music player, sat' nav, camera, radio (mostly podcasts), notebook, address book, calendar and calculator.

 |